Nail surgery

 The process will be discussed with you and you will be asked to sign a consent form.

-Your finger or toe will be cleaned with Chloraprep® and/or Tisept®.
+Your finger or toe will be cleaned with antiseptic, to help prevent infection.
 The surgery is done under a local anaesthetic (while you are awake).
-The anaesthetic will be injected at the base of the finger or toe with the affected nail.
+The anaesthetic will be injected around the tip of the finger or toe to numb the affected nail.
 This is known as a digital wing block.

 Are there any risks?